Adam Steinhardt

-Adam Paul Steinhardt (born 5 December 1969) is a retired pole vaulter from Australia, who represented his native country in two consecutive Commonwealth Games, starting in 1990.
+Adam Paul Steinhardt (5 December 1969 – 20 January 2025) was an Australian pole vaulter, who represented his native country in two consecutive Commonwealth Games, starting in 1990.
 He cleared a personal best of 5.51m on 14 February 1996 in Adelaide, South Australia.
+Steinhardt was also a public speaker and inbound marketing executive.

+Biography

+Business career

-Adam Steinhardt became the managing director of Next Byte, a retail chain selling Apple macs in 1995 and left it in 2005.
+Steinhardt became the managing director of Next Byte, a retail chain selling Apple macs in 1995 and left it in 2005.